WindSekirun/AttributeParser/README.md

 **Inject automatically your Attribute of CustomView, just with simple annotation**

-generate own class to handle attributes using Annotation Processor, setting value by reflection.
+Generate own '*.kt' class to handle attributes using Annotation Processor, setting value by reflection.

 Written in Kotlin, both language(Java, Kotlin) are fully supported!